-144 ASWOU IFC Advisory Board with a notification from the Director of 145 Business and Finance that the request should not be approved due to lack 146 of compliance.
-147 b.
-The ASWOU IFC Advisory Board has the ability to propose changes to base 148 budgets, not to exceed a 10% deduction, as well as to deny enhancement requests 149 due to: not following WOU spending policies and/or IFC guidelines, lack of 150 information, or the improper/irresponsible use of student fee dollars.
-151 c.
-Each Student Organization reserves the right to be present for their IFC budget 152 request and/or budget enhancement request presentation for the purpose of 153 answering questions and/or providing clarity to the ASWOU IFC Advisory 154 Board.
-155 5.
-The ASWOU President can make changes to Student Organizations' enhancement 156 requests and base budgets based on recommendations from the ASWOU IFC Advisory 157 Board.
-158 a.
-Student Organizations will be given the chance to make any recommended 159 budgetary or enhancement changes, or raise objections prior to changes being 160 made by the ASWOU President.
-161 b.
-Cuts to the Student Organization shall not exceed 10% of the base budget amount.
-162 c.
-If a club's budget from the previous year contains more than 5% of its base 163 budget, then the club president and club advisor shall meet with the ASWOU 164 Director of Business and Finance and the ASWOU President prior to budget 165 submission to justify why requested funds were not spent.
-166 i.
-If the previous year's budget contains more than 5% of the base budget for 167 two years in a row, the ASWOU President has the power to cut the 168 average amount that was not spent for the last two years from the club's 169 budget.
-170 1.
-If the club's base budget gets cut due to lack of spending, they are 171 ineligible to submit any enhancement requests to the ASWOU 172 Director of Business and Finance that year.
-173 ii.
-If a club does not spend 10% or greater of its base budget from the 174 previous year, the club must go before the Judicial Board to justify why 175 that money was not spent.
-176 1.
-As a sanction, the Judicial Board has the power to cut the budget at 177 any percentage.
-178 6.
-Article IV of the Statute for ASWOU Chartered Organizations shall be reviewed by 179 members of the Senate Rules Committee, the Senate Budget Committee, the ASWOU 180 Director of Business and Finance, and the ASWOU President at the conclusion of any 181 Incidental Fee Steering Committee to ensure compliance with current updated policies.
-182 a.
-Any changes made to this document in order to ensure congruency with the new 183 IFC policies remain subject to the approval process outlined in Article IX.
-184 185 Article V - Spending Procedures
+- a.
+Clubs that have enhancement requests must meet with the Director of Business and Finance to discuss their enhancement. - i.
+Clubs and organizations that do not meet with the Director of Business and Finance will have their enhancement request presented to the ASWOU Budget Committee with a notification from the Director of Business and Finance that the request should not be approved due to lack of compliance. - b.
+The ASWOU Budget Committee has the ability to propose changes to base budgets, not to exceed a 10% deduction, as well as to deny enhancement requests due to: not following WOU spending policies and/or IFC guidelines, lack of information, or the improper/irresponsible use of student fee dollars. - c.
+Each Student Organization reserves the right to be present for their IFC budget request and/or budget enhancement request presentation for the purpose of answering questions and/or providing clarity to the ASWOU Budget Committee - The ASWOU President can make changes to Student Organizations' enhancement requests and base budgets based on recommendations from the ASWOU Budget Committee. - a.
+Student Organizations will be given the chance to make any recommended budgetary or enhancement changes, or raise objections prior to changes being made by the ASWOU President. - b.
+Cuts to the Student Organization shall not exceed 10% of the base budget amount. - c.
+If a club's budget from the previous year contains more than 5% of its base budget, then the club president and club advisor shall meet with the ASWOU Director of Business and Finance and the ASWOU President prior to budget submission to justify why requested funds were not spent. - i.
+If the previous year's budget contains more than 5% of the base budget for two years in a row, the ASWOU President has the power to cut the average amount that was not spent for the last two years from the club's budget. - 1.
+If the club's base budget gets cut due to lack of spending, they are ineligible to submit any enhancement requests to the ASWOU Director of Business and Finance that year. - ii.
+If a club does not spend 10% or greater of its base budget from the previous year, the club must go before the Judicial Board to justify why that money was not spent. - 1.
+As a sanction, the Judicial Board has the power to cut the budget at any percentage. - 6.
+Article IV of the Statute for ASWOU Chartered Organizations shall be reviewed by members of the Senate Rules Committee, the Senate Budget Committee, the ASWOU Director of Business and Finance, and the ASWOU President at the conclusion of any Incidental Fee Steering Committee to ensure compliance with current updated policies.

+a.
+Any changes made to this document in order to ensure congruency with the new IFC policies remain subject to the approval process outlined in Article IX.

+Article V - Spending Procedures